guardicode/service-kit/docs/source/template_service.rst

 Template Service
 ================

-This document provides an example of how Service Kit can be used to create and configure a FastAPI service.
+This document provides an example of how Service-Kit can be used to create and configure a FastAPI service.
-It can be used as Jinja template or just a guide on how to create a service using Service Kit.
+It can be used as Jinja template or just a guide on how to create a service using Service-Kit.

 Source Code
 -----------